MOVIN3D/movin_pg2023/README.md

 This is the repository that contains source code for the [MOVIN website](https://movin3d.github.io/movin_pg2023/).

-If you find Nerfies useful for your work please cite:
+If you find MOVIN paper useful for your work please cite:
 ```
 @misc{jang2023movin,
       title={MOVIN: Real-time Motion Capture using a Single LiDAR},